Fair Wage Laws Involve Statutory Minimum Requirements, among other thingsPage last modified: June 14 2021

 The Law Relating to Wages Requires Employers to Provide Minimum Wage to All Employees Including Those Compensated By A Variable Method Such As the Arrangement For Commissioned Salespeople, Among Others.
 Furthermore, When An Employer Expands the Duties of An Employee a Raise May Be Required.

-A Helpful Guide For How to Determine Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages
+Understanding Employer Obligations and Employee Rights Regarding Minimum Pay and Fair Wages Law

 As per the Employment Standards Act, 2000, S.O.
 2000, Chapter 41 governs many aspects of the employer and employee relationship, including many issues related to wages including minimum pay requirements.
 The minimum pay requirements, including exceptions, among other things, are described within section 23, section 23.0.1, and 23.1 of the Employment Standards Act, 2000 which says: